 In fact, as soon as a new social platform launches, marketers jump into action trying to figure out who’s using it, what their demographics are like, and trying to predict whether or not it would be a good fit for their overall marketing strategy.

 And, of course, with every emerging channel, a slew of articles come out claiming that these new channels are ripe with the younger demographics and leaving older channels like Facebook in the dust.
-Well, Facebook might be “old” but it’s still highly relevant and the most used platform in the world.
+Well, Facebook might be “old” but it’s still highly relevant and it’s still the most used platform in the world.
 So learning the difference between a Facebook Page and a Facebook Group is still relevant, even if you think Facebook might be “old.”

 Every type of business can gain benefits from a Facebook presence.
 And with all the changes coming to Facebook recently, there’s really never been a better time to take advantage of their tried-and-true system to build your brand presence up on Facebook.